dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 algorithm is a mathematical algorithm in group theory for solving the automorphic equivalence problem in the finite rank free group Fn.
 The algorithm
 26 KB (4,857 words) - 18:08, 26 March 2019

-Minimum bounding box algorithms determine the orientation of the box.
-For the convex polygon, a linear time algorithm for the minimum-area enclosing rectangle is known.
-It is based on the
-5 KB (690 words) - 08:40, 5 October 2018

 Berlekamp–Welch algorithm
 Berlekamp–Welch algorithm, also known as the Welch–Berlekamp algorithm, is named for Elwyn R. Berlekamp and Lloyd R. Welch.
 This is a decoder algorithm that efficiently
 6 KB (1,596 words) - 15:00, 5 November 2018

-BCH code (redirect from Peterson–Gorenstein–Zierler algorithm) t.} Two popular algorithms for this task are: Peterson–Gorenstein–Zierler algorithm Berlekamp–Massey algorithm Peterson's algorithm is the step 2 of
-43 KB (9,643 words) - 19:56, 8 February 2019

 Richardson–Lucy deconvolution (redirect from Lucy-Richardson algorithm) The Richardson–Lucy algorithm, also known as Lucy–Richardson deconvolution, is an iterative procedure for recovering an underlying image that has been
 5 KB (694 words) - 09:05, 30 March 2019

-Sequential pattern mining (redirect from Algorithms for sequential pattern mining) classified as string mining which is typically based on string processing algorithms and itemset mining which is typically based on association rule learning
-8 KB (974 words) - 17:14, 6 April 2019

 Universal portfolio algorithm
 universal portfolio algorithm is a portfolio selection algorithm from the field of machine learning and information theory.
 The algorithm learns adaptively
 1,000 bytes (116 words) - 09:55, 29 January 2019

 Genetic Algorithm for Rule Set Production
 Genetic Algorithm for Rule Set Production (GARP) is a computer program based on genetic algorithm that creates ecological niche models for species.
 The
 2 KB (185 words) - 15:47, 29 June 2016